 Carbohydrates are an essential macronutrient that comes in three forms: sugar, starch, and fiber.
 Carbs are in many of the foods we eat.
 Sugar is the least healthy kind of carb, a monosaccharide that metabolizes quickly, causing spikes in blood sugar that put stress on the insulin production of the pancreas.
 Starch is a polysaccharide in plants, grains, and potatoes.
 It metabolizes slower, making it a healthier carb.
 Fiber is mostly undigestible, but it helps the body feel full for a long time and eases constipation.
 Fiber helps with weight management, reduces cholesterol, and feeds healthy gut bacteria.

-Bread is high in carbohydrate content, and white bread doesn't contain much fiber, which means it sends your blood sugar skyrocketing, followed by a crash.
-One medium bagel contains 36 grams of carbohydrates, 12 percent of your daily recommended intake, and two slices of white bread contain 26 grams.
-Whole-wheat bread contains about the same amount as white bread, but it also has fiber, so opt for whole-grain bread over white bread.
+Bread is high in carbohydrates, but white bread does not contain much fiber and can cause spikes in blood sugar that stress the pancreas and metabolism.
+One medium bagel contains 36 grams of carbohydrates, 12 percent of the daily recommended intake, and two slices of white bread contain 26 grams.
+Whole-wheat bread contains about the same amount of carbohydrates as white bread, but it has more fiber, so opt for whole-grain bread over white bread.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.